wilsonliaows/docs/features/compress-files.md

 ## Example: Compress all files in a folder
 In this section, we will go through one example of how to compress all files in a folder.

 We will use an SFTP folder for this example.
-But you can use this same method with any other app like Amazon S3, Box, Dropbox, Salesforce, etc.
+However you can use this same method with any other app like Amazon S3, Box, Dropbox, Salesforce, etc.

 You can find the [sample recipe here](https://www.workato.com/recipes/680470-compress-files-in-a-directory-on-sftp#recipe).